-Neal Acree is an award winning film, television and video game composer and conductor whose work includes the massively popular game franchises World of Warcraft, StarCraft II, Diablo III, Overwatch, Revelation Online, shows like Stargate SG-1, Stargate Atlantis, Witchblade and over 30 feature films.
+Neal Acree is a BAFTA nominated film, television and video game composer and conductor whose work includes the massively popular game franchises World of Warcraft, StarCraft II, Diablo III, Overwatch, Revelation Online, shows like Stargate SG-1, Stargate Atlantis, Witchblade and over 30 feature films.
 A versatile and prolific composer with roots in classical, rock and electronic music, Acree's music has been recorded and performed by orchestras and choirs around the world, including the hit concert tour Video Games Live.

 "What Acree achieves with his combination of orchestration and technological wizardry is quite amazing...

 Anyone looking for a grand, epic score with a really great theme should hire this guy!"

 - Mikael Carlsson, Music From The Movies

 A fan of movies and their music from a very early age, Neal's first records were soundtracks by John Williams, Jerry Goldsmith, James Horner and others.
 Though originally planning a career in art, his early experiments in instrumental electronic music began to take over his life.
 After studying classical, ethnic and electronic music (including a semester in England), Neal began to see that film scoring was the ideal outlet for his love of movies and music.
 Soon after, his childhood love for video games that began with an Atari 2600 would find a new outlet in writing music for games when he scored the opening cinematic to Blizzard Entertainment's World of Warcraft: The Burning Crusade in 2006.
 Games would offer a whole new world to play in musically and the far reaching popularity of Neal's music for them has allowed him to conduct it for fans on on four continents.